Search for heavy neutral leptons in decays of $W$ bosons using a dilepton displaced vertex in $\sqrt{s}=13$ TeV $pp$ collisions with the ATLAS detector

 Event selection relies on the reconstruction of two physics objects: a prompt lepton and a DV.
 The prompt-lepton candidate, $\ell_\alpha$, is taken to be the highest-$\pt$ muon (electron) that satisfies $\pt > 3$ (4.5)~\GeV, $|d_0| < 3$ mm, and $|(z_0 - z_{\mathrm{PV} })\sin{\theta}| < 0.5$~mm, where $z_0$ is the track's longitudinal impact parameter and $z_{\mathrm{PV} }$ is the $z$ coordinate of the PV.
 If a prompt muon and a prompt electron have an angular separation $\Delta R < 0.05$, the event is rejected.
 Reconstruction of DVs is performed with an optimized version of the secondary vertexing algorithm described in Ref.~\cite{ATL-PHYS-PUB-2019-013}.
 First, ``seed'' DVs are formed from pairs of tracks from both the standard tracking and LRT algorithms.
 Subsequently, tracks are added to the DVs, and closely spaced DVs are merged.
 The secondary vertexing is run with the following configuration changes relative to Ref.~\cite{ATL-PHYS-PUB-2019-013}: seed DVs are formed from leptons only, with at least one lepton satisfying $|d_0| > 1$~mm, and each having at least eight pixel plus SCT hits; leptonic and hadronic tracks are subsequently attached to the DVs, but selected DVs must have exactly two leptons and no additional tracks.

 Events must contain a prompt lepton and a DV comprising a pair of leptons with opposite-sign (OS) electric charge, although same-sign (SS) DVs are retained and used for background studies.
-If a displaced track is identified as both a muon and an electron, the track is taken to be either a muon or an electron based on its muon- and electron-identification quality, and for DVs with electrons, quality criteria optimized for displaced tracks are applied~\cite{SUSY-2018-14}.
+If a displaced track is identified as both a muon and an electron, the track is taken to be a muon (electron) if the muon- (electron-) identification quality is stricter.
+The displaced muons (electrons) must have $\pt > 3$ (4.5)~\GeV.
 If a displaced track in the DV is within $\Delta R = 0.05$ of the prompt lepton, the event is rejected.
 The DV radial position ($\rdv$) must satisfy $4~\mathrm{mm} < \rdv < 300$~mm.
 The invariant mass of the DV and the prompt lepton, which is generally smaller than the $W$ mass, must satisfy $40~\GeV < \mdvl<90~\GeV$.

 Background arises from five sources: DVs from particle interactions with detector material; decays of metastable SM particles; $Z \rightarrow \ell\ell$ decays; cosmic-ray muons; and DVs from random crossings of lepton tracks.
 The following SR selection is designed to retain high signal efficiency and suppress the first four types of background to negligible levels, with random-crossing remaining the dominant background.
 Cosmic-ray muons, which can be reconstructed as two back-to-back muons in a DV, are rejected by requiring the two displaced tracks to satisfy $\sqrt{(\Sigma\eta)^2 + (\pi - \Delta\phi)^2} > 0.05$~\cite{SUSY-2017-04}.
 Dielectron ($ee$) DVs have the most background from particle interactions with detector material, so those selected must be in regions without detector material, determined from a three-dimensional map of the ID~\cite{SUSY-2016-08}.
 The displaced dilepton's invariant mass ($\mdv$), which is generally smaller than $m_\hnl$ due to the unobserved final-state neutrino, is used to suppress background from $J/\psi$ and other heavy-flavor decays.
 For $\uu$ DVs, $\mdv>5.5~\GeV$ is required.
 For $\eu$ and $ee$ DVs, the selection efficiency is smaller, motivating looser requirements that exploit correlations between \rdv and \mdv.
 These requirements are: $\mdv>5.5~\GeV$ for $\rdv<(225/7)$~mm; $\mdv>2~\GeV$ for $\rdv>(750/7)$~mm; and $\mdv > 7~\GeV \times (1 - \rdv/(150~\mathrm{mm}))$ between these \rdv regions~\cite{ref:supp}.